mitramansouri/too-spicy/README.md

-# Spice Pixels
+# Too Spicy

-A small Godot puzzle game prototype where falling spice pixels must be filtered, caught, or allowed to settle into a template shape.
+A small Godot game prototype where falling spice pixels must be caught or allowed to settle into a template shape.

-The game combines ideas from falling-block games, color-matching puzzles, and template-based image completion.
 Spices fall from the top of the screen as colored pixels.
 The player controls a movable bucket inside a limited control area and decides which spices should pass and which should be blocked.

 ## Game Concept